 The ink should be agitated about every 30 days when installed in the printer.
 Agitate (not shake) for 30 to 45 seconds.
 And if you like every Monday morning would be fine as well.

 And all inks on the shelf should also be agitated about every 45 to 60 days.

 For the inks on the shelf agitate them about 15 to 30 seconds.

 4 - Do 2 power cleanings to move the ink through the lines.
 The system is pressurized.
 If not corrected it can cause color issues as well since the bad ink is still in the line.
 If you know which color the calibration is failing, it's only necessary to power clean that print head.

 5 - Your print feed advance also might need to be checked.
 If off it will reduce the color gamut of your printer.

-NOTE – These below 2 options are for Epson printers only.
+NOTE – The below instructions are for Epson printers only.
 On HP printers you have an on-board option for Head / Paper feed auto adjustments.

 6 - After all this is done run the Calibration again.